techthoughts2/pwshBedrock/docs/Invoke-LumaAIModel.md

 ## SYNOPSIS

-Sends message(s) to a Luma AI model on the Amazon Bedrock platform to generate a video.
+Sends messages to a Luma AI model on the Amazon Bedrock platform to generate a video.

 ## SYNTAX